 “Moderate” air quality is an AQI between 51-100 and is represented by a yellow color.
 At this category air quality is considered acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 “Unhealthy for Sensitive Groups” air quality is an AQI between 101-150 and is represented by an orange color.
 At this category members of sensitive groups may experience health effects.
-Anyone with heart or lung disease, older adults, anyone pregnant, children (including teenagers), are all considered a sensitive group.
-The general public is less likely to be affected at this category, however everyone should avoid outdoor activities that cause heavy breathing, like working out or playing sports.
-Sensitive groups should limit how long they’re outside.
+Anyone with heart or lung disease, older adults, anyone pregnant, and children (including teenagers), are all considered a sensitive group.
+The general public is less likely to be affected at this category, however everyone should avoid outdoor activities that cause heavy breathing, like working out, running, or playing sports.
+Sensitive groups should limit how long they spend outside.

 “Unhealthy” air quality is an AQI between 151-200 and is represented by a red color.
 At this category some members of the general public may experience health effects; members of sensitive groups may experience more serious health effects.
 Everyone should limit how much time is spent outside, and sensitive groups should avoid going outside as much as possible.

 “Very Unhealthy” air quality is an AQI between 201-300 and is represented by a purple color.
 At this category, the risk of health effects is increased for everyone.
 When air quality is this bad outside, everyone should avoid going outside as much as possible.
 Wearing correctly fitted N95 masks is suggested when outside.

 “Hazardous” air quality is an AQI between 301-500 and is represented by a maroon color.
 This category represents the worse air quality.
 Everyone should avoid being outside as much as possible.
 Leaving the area to find better air quality is recommended.
 Wearing correctly fitted N95 masks is also recommended when outside.